Oracle WebCenter

-Each of these products are in separate markets, but are connected in some way.
-WebCenter Content competes in the Enterprise Content Management market, WebCenter Sites competes in the Web Experience Management market, and WebCenter Portal competes in the self-service portal and content delivery market space.
-Different combinations of these products are frequently used together, so Oracle has bundled them within the same WebCenter product family.
+Each of these products are in separate but connected markets.
+WebCenter Content competes in the Enterprise Content Management market.
+WebCenter Sites competes in the Web Experience Management market, and WebCenter Portal competes in the self-service portal and content delivery market space.
+Different combinations of these products are frequently used together, so Oracle has bundled them together within the same WebCenter product family.

 Oracle WebCenter contains a set of components for building rich web applications, portals, and team collaboration and social sites.
-It is targeted at enterprise and large accounts that have significant content management requirements and the need to deliver that information with internal or external portals, customer-facing websites, or within integrated business applications.
-Oracle has integrated WebCenter into its business applications such as E-Business Suite, PeopleSoft, and JD Edwards so that content can be centrally managed in one location and shared across multiple applications.
+Oracle WebCenter is targeted at enterprise and larger accounts that have significant content management requirements and the need to deliver that information with internal or external portals, customer-facing websites or within integrated business applications.
+Oracle has made a particular effort to integrate WebCenter into its leading business applications such as E-Business Suite, PeopleSoft and JD Edwards so that content can be centrally managed in one location and shared across multiple applications.
 For the development community and advanced business users, WebCenter provides a development environment that includes WebCenter Framework and WebCenter Services, along with an out-of-the-box application for team collaboration and enterprise social networking.
 According to Oracle, this is the strategic portal product, eventually replacing Oracle Portal as well as the portal products acquired from BEA.

 Cost

-The product costs US$70,000 per CPU for WebCenter Services and US$125,000 per CPU for WebCenter Suite.
-In a production installation, users can expect to deploy at least four CPUs as a base system, with likely additional CPUs for development and testing.
-WebCenter includes embedded U.S. licenses of Oracle Secure Enterprise Search, Oracle Universal Content Management, and Oracle BPEL Process Manager.
-In addition, WebCenter requires a database to store information; any supported and licensed database such as Oracle Database, Microsoft SQL Server, or IBM Db2 will work.
+The product costs $70,000 per CPU for the WebCenter Services, and $125,000 per CPU for WebCenter Suite.
+In a production installation, users can expect to deploy at least 4 CPUs as a base system, with likely additional CPUs for development and testing.
+WebCenter includes embedded US licenses of Oracle Secure Enterprise Search, Oracle Universal Content Management, and Oracle BPEL Process Manager.
+In addition, WebCenter needs a database to store information: any supported and licensed database such as Oracle database, MS SQL Server or IBM Db2 will work.